Invoke-Automation/IACompliance/README.md

 # IACompliance

-Invoke-Automation Compliance module is designed as a framework for descibing rules in PowerShell and checking the compliance of these rules on specified systems.
+Invoke-Automation Compliance module is designed as a framework for descibing rules in PowerShell and checking the compliance of these rules on specified objects.

 ## Getting started